Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

-When you look at pictures of the amazing vacations and adventures of someone in Bali you see that they’ve rented a scooter.
-With this scooter, they’ve been around the island showing the beautiful beaches and flora and fauna of Bali.
+When you look at pictures of the amazing vacations and adventures of someone in Bali, you see that they’ve rented a scooter.
+With this scooter, they’ve traveled around the island, showcasing the beautiful beaches and the flora and fauna of Bali.

-Not only that, you would see many tourists on scooters and motorbikes in Bali.
-That’s because renting is easy, and this way of transportation is the cheapest and most adventurous.
+Not only that, you will see many tourists on scooters and motorbikes in Bali.
+That’s because renting is easy, and this mode of transportation is the cheapest and most adventurous.
 It can be fun!
-I am here to tell you how to keep it like that.
+I am here to tell you how to keep it that way and answer the following questions:

 Why do tourists rent a scooter in Bali?